jgibbard/gibbard.me/content/Computers/website_password_security/website_password_security.md

 ## Case 2:  Storing the password as a hash
 ### What is a hash?
 A hash takes any string of characters, of any length, and converts it to a fixed length string.
-When hashing passwords a special type of hash is used; this is known as a <a href="http://en.wikipedia.org/wiki/Cryptographic_hash_function" target="_blank">Cryptographic hash.</a> To put it simply with an ideal cryptographic hash it is easy to create a hash from a password, but practically impossible to obtain the password from the hash.
+When hashing passwords a special type of hash is used; this is known as a [Cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function){target="_blank"}.
+To put it simply with an ideal cryptographic hash it is easy to create a hash from a password, but practically impossible to obtain the password from the hash.
 Also a very small change in the password will result in a completely different hash.

 The are many different hashing algorithms available including MD5, SHA-1 and SHA-2.
 Some vulnerabilities have been found with MD5 and SHA-1, however at time of writing SHA-2 is still a good option.